optsuite/MathResearchPrompts/README.md

 ## Figures

-These comics by nano banana tell, in a light tone, the Grover + manifold optimization thread that runs through this README:
+The four cartoons below were drawn by nano banana based on our paper.

 ![Figure 1](fig/1.png)
 (Fig. 1: Nobita is overwhelmed by quantum computing and optimization theory until Doraemon introduces an “AI helper” that turns the Grover and manifold puzzle into a clear research roadmap.)